openstack/ironic/doc/source/drivers/oneview.rst

 .. note::
    An operator can set the ``periodic_check_interval`` option in the [oneview] section to set the interval between running the periodic check.
 The default value is 300 seconds (5 minutes).
-A lower value will reduce the likelyhood of races between ironic and OneView at the cost of being more resource intensive.
+A lower value will reduce the likelihood of races between ironic and OneView at the cost of being more resource intensive.